BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 that creates a docker image, and a docker-compose file for building.
 I can now begin to build the Einstein upload functionality on top of this system.

+## Blog Entry: 17/12/2018

+Before this commit I had done research and consulted my supervisor on the file upload aspect of Einstein.
+It was decided that the best approach was to use a node module, <i> Formidable </i> to handle file uploads on the backend.
+I done some experimenting between this and the express middleware alternative, <i> express-formidable </i> and settled on using the base formidable module with a HTTP form that takes the file uploaded by the user.
+Formidable then parses the file.
+The application is now ready to be implemented with a marker script that a uploaded file may be passed to.

 ---

 This week, I learned how to include